 On ticking the Responsive Remote / Mail-in session option (see image below) the questionnaire appears in the form requesting the following information:

 - INDUSTRIAL USERS ONLY Is this for remote data collection or mail-in service work?

 - Requested beamline session length [hours]

 - Do you need microfocus beam (provide further information in additional comments)? [y/n]

-- Are there times in the two weeks after delivery when the people collecting data are unavailable?
+- Scheduling restrictions for the two weeks after delivery when the people collecting data are unavailable including weekends?

 Please note until relevant information is provided and containers and samples are created, shipped and have arrived at Diamond we will not be able to schedule your beamtime.

 We now schedule by the hour for remote access and mail-in sessions based on the information provided by yourselves at the shipment stage.
 Samples for responsive remote access will be scheduled once they are on-site, and have information completed on samples in ISPyB.
 Where feasible we may be able to make slots available the same week and we will contact you to set these up.
 Equally if demand is high at any time we may need to contact you to allocate the earliest available slot outside of the period you have provided with your shipment for your availability.
 Scheduled users will receive notification of time automatically from UAS.
 Please contact us immediately if there are any issues with the allocated time.
 We will have limited opportunities to adjust the schedule and your time may need to be deferred to a later slot if you cannot use the offered time.